 Beaches of Cape Town

 There are more than 30 beaches for the visitor on holiday in Cape Town from which to choose.
-The most fashionable beaches are found on the Western side of the peninsula, the “Atlantic Ocean” side, while the beaches of False Bay are fed by the warmer Indian Ocean currents and are generally about warmer in summer, making for more enjoyable swimming.
+The most fashionable beaches are found on the Western side of the peninsula, the "Atlantic Ocean" side, while the beaches of False Bay are fed by the warmer Indian Ocean currents and are generally warmer in summer, making for more enjoyable swimming.
 False Bay is situated on the east side of the peninsula, and is a wide, sweeping inlet protected to the west by the peninsula and to the east by the mainland.

 First our own neighbourhood beaches:

-stretches for 8km of pristine white sand stretching across to Kommetjie on the other side.
+Long Beach, Noordhoek stretches for 8km of pristine white sand stretching across to Kommetjie on the other side.
 The beach is so large that it can never become crowded, and offers great bathing and surfing.
 Even in winter it a pretty spot for relaxing walks enabling you to explore the shipwreck of the Kakapo on its sands.
 Long Beach is a popular spot for surfing, kite surfing and wind surfing, although the cold waters of the Atlantic are better braved with a wetsuit.

-Fish Hoek beach is just a 10 minute drive from our affordable Cape Town holiday accommodation and probably one of the best family beaches.
+Fish Hoek beach is just a 10 minute drive from our affordable Cape Town holiday accommodation and is one of the best family beaches.
 It has a mile wide stretch of sand for playing or building sandcastles, and a gentle swell where one can swim or kids can learn to body surf.
 There is a playground at the beach and a pleasant concrete walkway around the bay.
-In the winter season whales and dolphins may come right up to the walkway, known as the “Jaeger walk.”
+In the winter season whales and dolphins may come right up to the walkway, known as the "Jaeger walk."

 A little further out- 15-20 minute's drive from horizon holiday Cottages